Marin Kitagawa

-Marin Kitagawa (喜多川 海夢, Kitagawa Marin) is a fictional character and the female protagonist of the manga series My Dress-Up Darling, created by Shinichi Fukuda.
-She is a first-year high school student, model, and classmate to the male protagonist Wakana Gojo.
+Marin Kitagawa (喜多川 海夢, Kitagawa Marin) is a fictional character and the female main protagonist of the manga series My Dress-Up Darling, written and illustrated by Shinichi Fukuda.
+She is a first-year high school student and model.
+Marin is shown to dislike overly critical people who judge others based on their interests.
+She is a huge fan of anime, and her entire bedroom is decorated with anime posters and merchandise.

-Character description

-Marin Kitagawa is a gyaru who has an extroverted personality.
+After wearing a series of cosplays made by Wakana, Marin grows closer to him and eventually develops feelings for him.
+She invites him to multiple places to spend time with him.

+Creation and conception

+Manga artist Shinichi Fukuda wanted to create a character who would not be the standard "tsundere" or "perfect waifu", but rather someone who was passionate, lively, and supportive.
+Fukuda repeatedly mentioned she was inspired by real girls who were passionate about cosplay and anime, as well as her respect for creative hobbies and her own experiences as a cosplayer.
+She wanted to create a heroine who broke female character stereotypes in romance manga.
+Fukuda conceived Marin Kitagawa as a gyaru who has an extroverted and kind personality.
 She is energetic and proactive, but clumsy with details and not particularly skilled at work.
 She is friendly and respectful of others.
-She is an enthusiastic otaku with a wide range of preferences, from magical girl anime to erotic video games.
 Marin works as a model and is knowledgeable about styles, makeup, and expression through appearance and photography.

-Development

-Manga artist Shinichi Fukuda wanted to create a character who would not be the standard "tsundere" or "perfect waifu", but rather someone who was lively, passionate, and supportive.
-Fukuda has repeatedly mentioned that she was inspired by real girls who were passionate about cosplay and anime, as well as her respect for creative hobbies.
-Fukuda also wanted to create a heroine who broke the stereotypes about female characters in romantic manga.

-Hina Suguta, Marin's Japanese voice actress, found it challenging to play the role, particularly when channeling her emotions.
+The voice actor for Marin in Japanese, Hina Suguta, expressed that she found it challenging to play the role, particularly when channeling her emotions.
 She moved her body around when recording to help convey Marin's energy.
-As such, she found herself very hungry after recording her lines given the effort needed.
+Finding herself very hungry after recording her lines from the effort needed.